EraxterCodes/Pedersen-Commitment-using-Elliptic-Curves/README.md

-# Pedersen Commitment using Eliptic-Curves
+# Pedersen Commitment using Elliptic-Curves

-Made in collaberoation with Benjamin Kjær and Silas Nielsen
+Made in collaberation with Benjamin Kjær and Silas Nielsen